coinecta/staking-contracts/README.md

 ### Unstake

+1 time lock input is shown here, but a user can unstake multiple time locks in 1 transaction assuming they all are passed their unlock time.

 | inputs      | mints             | outputs     |
 | ----------- | ----------------- | ----------- |
 | time_lock   | reference nft - 1 | user wallet |